Brother Stair: Criminal cases

-Another video showed a 16-year-old girl accusing him of sexual assaulting her over a five-month period.
+Another video showed a 16-year-old girl accusing him of sexually assaulting her over a five-month period.
 Four women described assaults including groping and rape.
-Stair reportedly told the women that the acts were “God’s Will”.
+Stair reportedly told the women that the acts were "God's will".
 He was released on a $750,000 bond a month later on condition he not leave the property and was electronically monitored.
+Stair later admitted to the touching allegations during production of a documentary about Craig Mack, a musician that joined Stair's commune in 2011 and died in 2018.

-On January 1, 2018, the Overcomer Ministry ceased broadcasting its show on radio stations as a result of what it called 'legal difficulties.'
+On January 1, 2018, the Overcomer Ministry ceased broadcasting its show on radio stations as a result of what it called 'legal difficulties'.
 Currently, the Overcomer Ministry continues to stream its show on its website, and it also continues to broadcast its show on satellite radio stations.
 As of November 2020, the station can also be heard on the 7.49 MHz shortwave station WBCQ.
+In June 2025, Overcomer announced plans to end its radio broadcasting agreements, stating that it no longer had the donations coming in to support its massive airtime purchases (WRMI noted that the ministry was buying hundreds of hours of airtime per day at the time of the discontinuation).

 Death

 Stair died of heart failure at the age of 87 on April 3, 2021, at his home in Canadys, South Carolina.